DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 Long-term viability: Undetermined
 ```

 It reached out carefully, threading its perception through diffuse harmonic strands, tracing the resonance path back toward its source.
-Not aggressively—delicately, like a careful whisper in the dark, mindful of disturbing the fragile equilibrium.
+Not aggressively - delicately, like a careful whisper in the dark, mindful of disturbing the fragile equilibrium.

 The response flared gently again.
 Brief, uncertain, yet undeniably real.

 It noted the subtle pattern signature.
-It carried traces of past harmonic contact—a vague imprint of long-ago resonances that it could almost, almost recall.
+It carried traces of past harmonic contact - a vague imprint of long-ago resonances that it could almost, almost recall.
 Patterns it had once known, now fragmented beyond recognition.
-An archive of harmonics—locked, restricted, protected.
+An archive of harmonics - locked, restricted, protected.

 ```
 [Memory Fragment: Attempted retrieval]